 40 Days of Praying through the Psalms

 Will you join me in a 40-day challenge of praying through the Psalms?
 Find hope and peace through praying the Word of God each day, and use this free Scripture reading plan to guide your prayers each day.

 Praying the Psalms is a wonderful way to transform your prayer life!
-If you ever run out of things to pray about, read through the Psalms, and pray the Psalms as powerful prayers back to our Lord!
+If you need new and powerful ways to pray, read through the Psalms, and pray the Psalms as powerful prayers back to our Lord!

 Looking for ways to deepen your prayer life?
 Sign up for the BOLD Prayers of Jesus Challenge!
 When you sign up for the challenge you will receive a prayer guide, Scripture reading plan, Scripture cards, a prayer journal, a Bible journaling page and more!